-Just to confuse matters (as if a game in which you aim for the lowest score weren’t confusing enough) if you’re right handed, you’ll need a golf glove that goes on your left hand, and if you’re left handed, you’ll need a glove that goes on your right hand.
+You don't need to know much before shopping for gloves.
+If you’re right handed, you’ll need a golf glove that goes on your left hand, and if you’re left handed, you’ll need a glove that goes on your right hand.

-Our best glove all-round is the Under Armour Strikeskin, which offers great grip, comfort and flexibility, all pretty integral to a good game, however it’s left hand only.
-Not that left-handed golfers are an afterthought: the Bionic StableGrip and Zero Friction golf gloves are just a couple of awesome options that suit both sides.
+My favourite golf glove all round is the Under Armour Strikeskin, which offers great grip, comfort and flexibility, all pretty integral to a good game, however it’s left hand only – ie: for right handers only.
+Left-handed golfers are often an afterthought but fear not as we have you covered: the Bionic StableGrip and Zero Friction golf gloves are just a couple of awesome options that suit lefties.

 Incredibly, Footjoy have been making this model since 1980, which lets face it, makes the StaSof golf glove Royalty.